Click to edit...

 With the development of remote technology and advancements in robotics to limit human interactions with offshore platforms, oil and gas companies could save money and resources in their maintenance operations.

 However, industry resistance to changes in operations is a problem for paving the way towards ‘zero dive.’
-Maritime software company SeeByte sales co-ordinator Nicole Irvine agrees, telling Offshore Technology: “It has been surprisingly challenging to persuade large organisations like the military and oil companies to adapt to the latest advancements in software technology, even when there are proven benefits in doing so.”
+Despite proven benefits, it can be difficult to persuade companies to adapt to changes in software technology.

 Despite these financial concerns, technological developments for de-risking diving operations are expected to make a significant impact on the oil and gas industry.